FedericoLevis/JSU/README.md

 However in some cases you could prefer the simpliest solution  of [Blocking Popup]:
   - If only IE Browser is required or if your JS code is based on CODE Blocking and you want to replace your existing alert with Popup
   - If you do not want to load jquery
-Whatever is your choice (Blocking Popup or JS Popup),  we underline that you can easily switch from one choice to the other: you simply have to  change one line in JSU configuration (see next par.).
+Whatever is your choice (Blocking Popup or JS Popup),  we underline that you can easily switch from one choice to the other: you simply have to  change one line in JSU configuration (see <a href="#4-jsu-configuration">4) JSU CONFIGURATION</a>).
 You do not need changing your  **API Popup** calls because they have exactly the same interface
 (See [Blocking Popup API] and [JS Popup API] )